-What Aakash found most valuable about LearnEd’s training program was the amount of systematic that was done collaboratively in a class environment.
+What Aakash found most valuable about LearnEd’s training program was the amount of systematic practice that was done collaboratively in a class environment.
 He benefited from the frequent presentations and impromptu speeches he had to make in class.

 Aakash has come a long way and wants to continue improving, specifically in the art of engaging and succinct presentations.